User Manual

 • access to a management panel on the left part of the screen dedicated to user access and data, as well as the account subscriptions.

-• a button to check if the QR code is readable.
+• a button to assess the scanning strength of the QR code.

 • access to a tools panel on the right part of the screen to edit QR codes.